Oriental Brewery: OB Golden Lager

 The 4th top selling beer in Korea.
 OB Lager is a pale, 4.4% A.B.V. pale lager available in cans and bottles, and served on draft in Korea.
 Originally brewed in 1948; the name was changed from OB Lager simply to OB in 2003; the recipe was altered to include rice.
 The name changed to OB Blue in June 2006 with another slight recipe tweak.

-OB Light

-It is an OB Lager with 4.2% ABV.